lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 Reasoning about the ARPO on paper in general works for the purposes for Shapiro et al. without the missing edge operations.
 In fact many of the same challenges that exist for garbage collectiona and implementation of a CRDT also exist for edges.
 The lack of essential functions poses a challenge to actually implementing a working ARPO.
 Edge addition is clearly required to maintain a connected graph and avoid partitions.
 Next the question of whether or not edge removal is necessary comes to mind.
 In a rather naive implementation where edges exist as a seperate data structure (in my naive ARPO implementation they are their own instance of a Gset) it becomes necessary to remove edges along with their vertices to avoid cluttering the data structure with unneeded objects.
 While in a different implementation of a directed graph where edges are represented by a list of references contained in each vertex one must clean up the relevant references during a vertex removal.
 With removing vertices proving necessary we end up requiring another set of tombstones to avoid the same problems with concurrent operations (only if we allow edge addition and removal independent of vertices) that were faced with vertices.
 So in the end the programmer is essentially left with a 2P2P graph as described in Shapiro's Specification 16 but with a different initial state, a few new preconditions, and a *Before* function to show transitive relations.
 This is not even getting into the potential preconditions for edge addition and removal.
 Those preconditions in the previously linked implementation being concerned with the existence of an edge when removing one, prevention of duplicate edges, and when adding edges the existence of both endpoint vertices.
 Further testing and prodding the implementation should reveal if there is the need for further preconditions.

 To summarize this rant, the fact that a programmer must infer properties and construct their own operations shows how inadequate specification 18 is for actually writing a working piece of code.
-It lends some credance to the claims of Burkhardt et al. that existing replicated data type specifications are lacking.
+It lends some credance to the claims of Burckhardt et al. that existing replicated data type specifications are lacking[2].
 Similarly to a the 2Pset CRDT it is possible to represent the removal set with a simple bitmap in order to save space.

 ## Implementing Garbage Collection on a CRDT